Gibbons-Lab/isb_course_2021/README.md

 python -m http.server
 ```

-This will preview the talk at `localhost:8000` in a browser.
+This will preview the talks at `localhost:8000/16S` and `localhost:8000/models` in a browser.
 Editing the
 markdown and reloading the page should be enough.

 ### PDF output

 To generate a PDF of the course, open up the website in chromium or chrome and
 append `?print-pdf` to the address.
 For instance, if you ran it locally as
-described above, open `localhost:8000?print-pdf` in the browser.
+described above, open `localhost:8000/16S?print-pdf` in the browser.
 Then, choose
 'print to PDF' (choose margins: none).